luma-lapinamk/miika-math/notebooks/rules_of_probability.md

 **Example.** A hand of cards is two red aces, two black fives and a three of hearts.
 The three is given away and one card is taken from the deck.
 What it the probability that the card is an ace?

 :::{admonition} EXERCISE 4.
-One card drwan from the deck, when...
+One card drawn from the deck, when...
 :class: tip, dropdown
 One card is drawn from the deck.
 What are the odds that the card is a two of spades, when